Is Dark Energy Increasing or Decreasing in the Late Universe?: BAO constrained equation of state of dark energy

-$\Lambda$CDM is the most common cosmological model in describing the evolution of the cosmos {and assumes a constant dark energy $\Lambda$ with $p_{\Lambda}/\rho_{\Lambda}=-1$}.
-Though having a good fit to the {\it Planck}-CMB, it fails in accounting for galaxy formation at cosmic dawn and lower redshifts giving rise to {many challenges (\S \ref{Sec:Intro})} \citep{Bull2016,Peri2022,Efst2025,JWST2024,mvp2024b}.
+{$\Lambda$CDM with constant dark energy $\Lambda$ with equation of state parameter $w\equiv p_{\Lambda}/\rho_{\Lambda}=-1$ is} the most common cosmological model in describing the evolution of the cosmos.
+While it shows an excellent fit to Planck CMB data, it is increasingly challenged by modern observations {including late-time cosmology and} early galaxy formation at cosmic dawn (\S \ref{Sec:Intro}) \citep{Bull2016,Peri2022,Efst2025,JWST2024,mvp2024b}.

-A robust criterion {derived from $\Lambda$CDM parameter estimation} originates {from the BAO \eqref{EQN_anchor}} - the dimension-full energy density of baryonic and dark matter $\rho_m$ - estimated by {\it Planck}-$\Lambda$CDM analysis of the CMB data ( \citeauthor{Aghanim2020} \citeyear{Aghanim2020}).
-Accordingly, $\Lambda$CDM based CMB analysis show $\Omega_{m,0}=0.3135\pm 0.0073$, and therefore $H_0\simeq 67.36\pm 0.54$ km\,s$^{-1}$\,Mpc$^{-1}$ ( \citeauthor{Aghanim2020} \citeyear{Aghanim2020}).
-These results are associated with a notably nice fit of the model to the {CMB power spectrum except} for low $l$, the consequences of which point to a need for further considerations beyond $\Lambda$CDM.
+{Nevertheless,} the Planck CMB data provide a robust constraint from the BAO on the dimension-full energy density of baryonic and dark matter $\rho_m=\Omega_{m,0}\rho_c$ ( \citeauthor{Aghanim2020} \citeyear{Aghanim2020}), where $\rho_c=3H^2/8\pi G$ denotes the closure density given Newton's constant $G$.
+Specifically, Planck provides